EquatorialInvestments/Equatorial/README.md

 # Equatorial Investments Portfolio Analysis

 This repository contains Python scripts for simulating and analysing investment portfolio strategies.
-The scripts are organized into folders based on their functionality.
+The scripts are organised into folders based on their functionality.

 ## Folder Structure
 - **`projections/`**: Contains scripts for projecting portfolio performance based on different risk levels: